 Welcome from staff

 Hi, welcome to our new class web page!
-Working in our class we have Miss Wells (Class teacher), Mrs Ostrowska, Miss Mellows and Miss South.
+Working in our class we have Miss Wells (Class teacher), Miss Hadley, Miss Mellows, Mrs Boyd and Miss South.

 I’m Miss Wells and I have now taught this class for 2 years and I’m loving watching the class grow and change.
 It’s been a very eventful journey!
 Not all teachers have had the experience of working through a global pandemic!